Faiq Bolkiah

-Faiq Jefri Bolkiah (born 9 May 1998) is a member of the Bruneian Royal Family and a professional footballer who plays as a midfielder for Thai League 1 club Chonburi.
-Born in the United States, he has represented and served as the captain of the Brunei national team.
+Faiq Jefri Bolkiah (born 9 May 1998) is a member of the Brunei royal family and professional footballer who plays as a winger for Ratchaburi in Thai League 1.
+Born in the United States, he has played as the captain of the Brunei national team.

 Club career

 Early career

-In 2009, while as a member of A.F.C.
-Newbury, Bolkiah signed a one-year deal with the Southampton F.C.
-Academy.
-He was still with Southampton until at least December 2011.
+In 2009, whilst at AFC Newbury, Bolkiah signed a one-year deal with the Southampton academy.
+He was with Southampton until at least December 2011.
 In 2014, Bolkiah signed a two-year youth contract with Chelsea of the Premier League after previously training with Reading and trialing with Arsenal.
-During his time with Arsenal, Bolkiah competed in the 2013 Lion City Cup against Corinthians, Eintracht Frankfurt, PSV Eindhoven, and a Singapore youth selection.
+During his time with Arsenal, Bolkiah competed in the 2013 Lion City Cup against Corinthians, Eintracht Frankfurt, PSV, and a Singapore youth selection.
 He scored a goal in a 2–1 victory over the team from Singapore.
 With his contract with Chelsea set to expire in summer 2016, he left the team in December 2015.
 After a trial with Stoke City, he signed for Leicester City on a reported three-year professional contract in March 2016.
 He further signed a one-year extension to his deal in the summer of 2019.